wizardozi/sf-file-explorer/README.md

 To support multipage PDF preview:
 - Upload `pdf.js` as a Static Resource
-- Integrate viewer inside your modal component (if not already)
+- Integrate viewer inside your modal component

 ---